coupies-gmbh/android-sdk/README.md

-#COUPIES Android SDK
+# COUPIES Android SDK

 [![Build Status](http://img.shields.io/travis/coupies-gmbh/android-sdk/master.svg?style=flat)](https://travis-ci.org/coupies-gmbh/android-sdk)

 The COUPIES Android SDK enables you to easily integrate coupons in your app.
 The easiest way is to display everything in our CoupiesWebView (a customized WebView) or in an original WebView and let COUPIES do the rendering.
 You can customize the appearance with CSS.
 It is also possible to retrieve the objects directly (e.g. coupons and locations) and do the UI natively.

-##Installation
+## Installation

 We recommend gradle builds.
-If you wish to integrate COUPIES based on the Eclipse IDE please conatct us at felix.schul@coupies.de for more information.
+If you wish to integrate COUPIES based on the Eclipse IDE please contact us at marcel.bender@coupies.de for more information.

-###Import SDK to your project
+### Import SDK to your project

 You can import the SDK using Maven or manually.
 We recomment the first option.

-####Import using Maven
+#### Import using Maven

 The easiest way to install the COUPIES Android SDK ist to use maven import.
 Therefor you have to add the following lines to your gradle file:

 ```xml
 repositories {
     mavenCentral()